 Establish globally aligned institutional structures and systems that extend and support Penn State’s societal impact in communities at home and abroad

 The purpose of this goal is to promote binding policies and procedures that embed global engagement and accentuate institutional strategies that integrate global perspectives.
 Penn State has reaffirmed global engagement as a core foundation necessary for the success of its mission, and each of these foundations will require our collective “commitment to impact,” where the entire community considers its place and role in a globally engaged ecosystem.
-Through this goal, the Office of Global Programs invites academic and administrative units across the University to consider how in a world class and globally renowned institution the key tenets of global engagement should be authentic, infused, and pervasive within the academic discipline and across all our shared work.
+Through this goal, Penn State Global invites academic and administrative units across the University to consider how in a world class and globally renowned institution the key tenets of global engagement should be authentic, infused, and pervasive within the academic discipline and across all our shared work.

 Goal 1 is built around four objectives intended to further support the global alignment of Penn State by: